developdata/CCIDiploma-Unit3/README.md

 Introduction to [Websockets]( https://glitch.com/edit/#!/start-sockets)

 ### Homework
+Go back through all three glitch projects, play around with them and remix them.

 Install the Arduino integrated development environment (IDE) onto your computer.

 If you haven't got Node.js installed on your computer, install it, in week four we will start creating a web server that will take in data from an Arduino.